Find a Router IP Address in Mac OS X

 - Click on the “TCP/IP” tab from the top choices

 - The routers IP address is the numerical address next to “Router:” and will look something like: 192.168.1.1

-New versions of OS X also show the router IP would be included in the detailed network data shown when option-clicking on the Wi-Fi menu since it fits in line with troubleshooting, but in prior releases of Mac OS X you won’t find it there, and fortunately it’s not exactly hard to click through system prefs either.
+New versions of OS X also show the router IP included in the detailed network data shown when option-clicking on the Wi-Fi menu since it fits in line with troubleshooting, but in prior releases of Mac OS X you won’t find it there, and fortunately it’s not exactly hard to click through system prefs either to uncover this information.